Current ThinkingClient Login

 BUSINESS CONTINUITY DISCLOSURE SUMMARY

-FINRA (formerly NASD) Rules 3510 and 3520 require Lafayette Investments, Inc. (“Lafayette” or “the Firm”) and introducing firms like it to create and maintain Business Continuity Plans (BCPs) and emergency contact information that are designed to enable the Firm to continue to meet its obligations to customers in the event of a significant business disruption.
-Lafayette provides this BCP Summary to customers upon account opening, and provides notice to all customers that it is available upon request by means of an annual statement notice.
-Lafayette’s website provides a link to the Firm’s Summary BCP.
-Lafayette will also provide a written summary of the BCP of its clearing firm, First Clearing, LLC (“First Clearing”) upon request.
+Lafayette Investments, Inc. (“Lafayette” or “the Firm”) creates and maintains this Business Continuity Plan (BCP) and emergency contact information that are designed to enable the Firm to continue to meet its obligations to clients and to communicate with Lafayette associates in the event of a significant business disruption.
+Lafayette provides this BCP Summary to clients upon account opening, and provides notice to all clients that it is available upon request.
+Lafayette's website provides a link to the Firm's Summary BCP.

-Lafayette’s BCP sets forth procedures that the Firm will follow in case of a significant business disruption.
-Lafayette will review and update the BCP as required by FINRA Rules, and as dictated by important changes to the Firm’s operations.
-Lafayette will at a minimum conduct an annual review of its BCP and revise it as required by changes to the Firm’s business operations.
+Lafayette's BCP sets forth procedures that the Firm will follow in case of a significant business disruption.
+Lafayette will review and update the BCP as required by important changes to the Firm's operations.
+Lafayette will at a minimum conduct an annual review of its BCP and revise it as required by changes to the Firm's business operations.
+Lafayette's BCP includes the Firm's Pandemic Preparedness Guidance section to address additional challenges that may arise due to a Pandemic.

 The following are the key elements of Lafayette’s BCP:

-How Lafayette will assure customers’ prompt access to their funds and securities in the event that Lafayette determines that it is unable to continue its business.
+• How Lafayette will assist clients in obtaining, from their designated custodian, prompt access to their funds and securities in the event that Lafayette determines that it is unable to continue its business.

-Lafayette has considered and made plans for disruptions that affect either of its two office locations, the particular cities in which these offices are located and disruptions that affect widespread areas of the region and of the continental United States, including the operations of its clearing firm, First Clearing, LLC, located in the Richmond, Virginia area.
+Lafayette has considered and made plans for disruptions that may affect its office, and disruptions that affect widespread areas of the region and of the continental United States.
+Lafayette relies on other organizations and systems, especially on the capabilities of the custodians of our clients, Schwab, Davenport, and Wilmington Trust.

 SIPC PROTECTION DISCLOSURE